Windows Admin Center known issues

 Partner extension issues

-• Dell's EMC OpenManage Integration extension utilizes APIs provided by Windows Admin Center to push files onto target nodes.
-This API (for example, NodeExtensionInstall) only works when the user is a gateway administrator and doesn't support non-admin use.
+Dell's EMC OpenManage Integration extension utilizes APIs provided by Windows Admin Center to push files onto target nodes.
+APIs such as NodeExtensionInstall only work when the user is a gateway administrator; it doesn't support non-admin use.

 Microsoft Edge

-• If you have Windows Admin Center deployed as a service and you're using Microsoft Edge as your browser, connecting your gateway to Azure may fail after spawning a new browser window.
-Try to work around this issue by adding https://login.microsoftonline.com, https://login.live.com, the URL of your gateway as trusted sites and allowed sites for pop-up blocker settings on your client-side browser.
-To resolve this issue, see Azure features don't work properly in Microsoft Edge.
-[17990376]
+If you have Windows Admin Center deployed as a service and you're using Microsoft Edge as your browser, you might not be able to connect your gateway to Azure after opening a new browser window.
+There isn't currently a solution for this issue, but you can work around it by adding https://login.microsoftonline.com, https://login.live.com, and the URL of your gateway as trusted sites and allowed sites for pop-up blocker settings on your client-side browser.

 Google Chrome

-• If you have Windows Admin Center deployed as a service, popups from the gateway URL need to be enabled for any Azure integration functionality to work.
+• If you have Windows Admin Center deployed as a service, you must enable popups from the gateway URL to use Azure integration.

 Mozilla Firefox

-• Windows 10 Installation: Mozilla Firefox has its own certificate store, so you must import the Windows Admin Center Client certificate into Firefox to use Windows Admin Center on Windows 10.
+• If you're using Windows 10, you need to import the Windows Admin Center Client certificate into Firefox to use Windows Admin Center.

 WebSocket compatibility when using a proxy service